This pattern is kid-tested.

 Bind off.
 Cut yarn.
 Sew in ends.

-I like to get this cone of ecru Lily Sugar ‘n Cream and just knit off a ton of these throughout the year.
-I collect them in a neatly folded pile in a cabinet and I can grab one, pair it with a bar of homemade soap, add a fabric ribbon, and have a little homemade gift ready for teacher gifts, last-minute hostess gifts, or holiday and birthday presents.
+Dishcloths are one of my go-to-gifting staples.
+And of all my knitted dishcloth patterns, this one gets the most repeat appearances.
+I like to get this BIG cone of ecru Lily Sugar ‘n Cream and just knit off a ton of these throughout the year.
+In the meantime, I collect them in a neatly folded pile in a cabinet.
+When an occasion arises, I grab one out of the cabinet, pair it with a bar of homemade soap, add a cute fabric ribbon, and I have a little homemade gift ready to go.
+I’ve used these for teacher gifts, last-minute hostess gifts, and holiday/birthday presents.
 Handy pandy.
-I also use these needles.
-I love circulars and I love bamboo, too, and these are a great size for dishcloths.
-I sometimes use size 7 for dishcloths as well.

 Here it is in red, looking less noodle-y: